 25 Old-School Skills Today’s Deer Hunters Should Master

 Not if F&S can help it.
-Here, adapted from our archives, are 25 old-school skills you should still know. —Dave Hurteau
+Here, adapted from our archives, are 25 old-school skills every deer hunter should master, with plenty of tips and instruction for those of us who may need to brush up a little.

 Maybe you have a rangefinder but want to sharpen you skills for those situations when there isn’t time to take a reading of an incoming buck.
 Okay.
-While you’re scouting, make a habit of guessing the distance to random objects, such as trees, rocks, stumps, etc. Then use your rangefinder to test your accuracy—which, you’ll find, will quickly improve. –Dave Hurteau
+While you’re scouting, make a habit of guessing the distance to random objects, such as trees, rocks, stumps, in a variety of wooded and open terrain.
+Then use your rangefinder to test your accuracy—which, you’ll find, will quickly improve. –Dave Hurteau

 2. Sneak Through Crunchy Leaves